-Proof of Claim
+Proof of Claim 04/16

 Read the instructions before filling out this form.
 This form is for making a claim for payment in a bankruptcy case.
-Other than a claim under 11 U.S.C. § 503(b)(9), do not use this form to make a request for payment of an administrative expense.
-Make such a request according to 11 U.S.C. § 503.
+Other than a claim under 11 U.S.C. § 503(b)(9), this form should not be used to make a claim for an administrative expense arising after the commencement of the case.